BeardoMattix/90-Day-Reset/README.md

 - Click Generate Password button

 The desired password will display in the "Password Results" section.

-If you need to start over, simply click the reset button to begin the process over.
+If you need to start over, simply click the "Reset" button to begin the process over.

 ## Programming Languages